Drinks International yearly release what they coin as 'The Worlds 50 Best Bars', a list that is anno...

 - The Sazerac cocktail, originating in early 19th-century New Orleans, reflects the city's cultural diversity and has evolved from cognac to primarily rye whiskey.

-- Made with rye whiskey, absinthe, Peychaud's bitters, and sugar, the Sazerac is prepared through a meticulous process that enhances its complex flavors.
+- Made with rye whiskey, absinthe, Peychaud's bitters, and sugar, the Sazerac is stirred and combined to enhance all the ingredients flavors.

-- As a symbol of New Orleans, the Sazerac embodies the city's rich culinary history and vibrant nightlife, and has been featured in literature and film.
+- As a symbol of New Orleans, the Sazerac brings to life the city's rich culinary history and vibrant nightlife, and has been featured in literature and film.

 - Modern variations of the Sazerac showcase mixologists' creativity by incorporating different spirits and regional ingredients while maintaining its traditional essence.